eemebarbe/react-firebase-essentials/README.md

 ## A fully-featured single-page app template that you can have hosted and running in minutes.
-Based on React-Hooks and Firebase.
+Based on create-react-app and Firebase.
+Written with React-Hooks.

 **Live demo at: (https://react-firebase-essentials.com)**